kayak23/SShell/REPORT.md

 ### Parsing Errors
 During the process of parsing the command line, SSHELL also checks for illegal input syntax.
 There are six possibilities for illegal syntax:
-1. The user has entered too many process arguments.
+1. *The user has entered too many process arguments.*
+This is detected by checking the number of arguements during every loop.
+The variable arg_iter will become too big with too many arguements.
+There is a special case to check if the extra arguements are actually redirects or pipes
-2. A meta-character is missing a command.
+2. *The input is missing a command.*
+If a meta character or end of line is encountered and the number of arguements has not increased, then there is no command given as the first arguement.
-3. An input or output redirection meta-character is missing a file.
+3. *An input or output redirection meta-character is missing a file.*
+After seeing the file redirect meta character, the program iterates through spaces to find the start of the filename.
+If the first character is a meta character or \0, then there was no filename given.
-4. A specified file cannot be opened.
+4. *A specified file cannot be opened.*
+This error only happens if the 'open' syscall fails and returns a negative value.
+It does not check why it failed but simply stops parsing and prompts the user again.
-5. An input redirection meta-character has been improperly placed in a pipeline.
+5. *An input redirection meta-character has been improperly placed in a pipeline.*
+This is found if an input redirect is found and a pipe is present.
-6. An output redirection meta-character has been improperly placed in a pipeline.
+6. *An output redirection meta-character has been improperly placed in a pipeline.*
+This is found if a pipe is found and an output redirect is present.

+### Delete this ??
 To handle syntax discrepancies 1), 2), and 5), our program maintains an integer value representing the total number of arguments for the current program and an integer value representing the total number of Command Structures